 That means no woo-woo stuff and a lot of practical tips on how meditation helped the author improve his life.

-I especially recommend 10% Happier for people who are very driven -if you’re reading this website chances that you are- and that also suffer from stress.
+I especially recommend 10% Happier for people who are very driven -if you’re reading this website, chances that you are-, and people who might suffer from stress by overwork.